Core Bond Strategies

 - Investors should not rely solely on this material and should read the offering document of the Fund for further details including the risk factors.

-Backed by the breadth and depth of PIMCO’s global resources and actively managed with a risk-focused approach, these high-quality strategies may serve as a portfolio anchor no matter which way the markets move.
+For over 50 years, our core bond strategies have delivered total return, diversification, and capital preservation.
+Backed by the breadth and depth of PIMCO's global resources and actively managed with a risk-focused approach, these high-quality core bond strategies can serve as a portfolio anchor no matter which way the markets move.

 This is a carousel with individual cards.
 Use the previous and next buttons to navigate.